TyrianDeveloperCollective/GW2-RealTime-API-Releases/README.md

 It is recommended to also listen to `EV_ADDON_LOADED` and `EV_ADDON_UNLOADED` events, and checking against the signature of RTAPI to automatically switch back to using the realtime data.
 The signature of the addon is also defined in the API header `RTAPI_SIG`.

-Real-time group data is individually sent to any addon that loaded after RTAPI.

 ### Example implementation (Addon load events)
 ```cpp